openvstorage/framework/specs/remove-hypervisor-dependency.md

 * Administration remove hypervisor mgmt

 ## API & DAL
-* remove vmachine and hypervisor mgtm center
+* remove vmachine, pmachine and hypervisor mgtm center

 ## OpenStack
 * The Open vStorage Cinder driver should work with the Edge client